Leeuwarden, European Capital of Exiled Governments

 Kneppelfreed inescapably comes to mind of Frisians living in the province of Friesland.
 This incident in the province of Friesland happened in 1951.

-So, with Catalonia in the back of our minds, the use of Frisian language in court was formally unlawful in 1951 but unjust too, as it turned out.
-Meanwhile, the use of Frisian has become just ánd lawful.
-What did not work back then in the Netherlands, was to look at the issue from a strict legal point of view.
-And, on top of that, enforcing it with batons.
-Brave political solutions were needed instead.
+So, with Catalonia in the back of our minds, the use of the Frisian language in court was formally unlawful in 1951—but it was also clearly unjust.
+Today, the use of Frisian has become both lawful and accepted.
+What failed back then in the Netherlands was approaching the issue purely from a strict legal perspective.
+Enforcing the law with batons proved equally ineffective.
+What was needed, instead, were courageous political solutions.
+What was needed was an ethical dialogue.

 Strength by opposites.
 To be one single open community.
 More idealistic, more diverse and more powerful.
 Revolution Frisian Style.

-Note 1 – The president of Catalonia, Carles Puigdemont, had to flee from Spain in 2017 and tried to find asylum somewhere in Europe.
-The king of Spain and all authorities that are loyal to him, are still trying to prosecute Puigdemont for declaring independence of Catalonia on 27 October 2017 on the charges of rebellion.
-He fled to Belgium, Germany and Sardinia, Italy.
+Note 1 – The president of Catalonia, Carles Puigdemont, had to flee from Spain in 2017, and tried to find asylum somewhere in Europe.
+The king of Spain and all authorities that are loyal to him, are still trying to prosecute Puigdemont for declaring independence of Catalonia on 27 October 2017, on the charges of rebellion, among others.
+He fled to Belgium, Germany, and Sardinia, Italy.

-Note 2 – Frans Timmermans considered the Catalan referendum as unlawful, and the violence used by the police to crack down the protests, as proportional force needed to defend the rule of law, to defend the legal state.
-Furthermore, the whole issue was a matter of internal politics and no business for the EU, according to Timmermans.
+Note 2 — Politician Frans Timmermans considered the Catalan referendum as unlawful, and the violence used by the police to crack down the protests, as proportional force needed to defend the rule of law, to defend the legal state.
+Furthermore, the whole issue was a matter of internal politics and no business for the European Union, according to Timmermans.
+And here we were, thinking the Union was a community built on values.
+The Plakkaat in reverse.

-Note 3 – In our blog post Well, the thing is… we have made 5 recommendations have the institutions of western democracies can be strengthened.
+In our blog post Well, the Thing is... we have made 5 recommendations have the institutions of Western democracies can be strengthened.

 Recommended music